1937 Donington Grand Prix: Race report

 We waited again.
 Then they came.

 Far away in the distance we heard an angry, deep-throated roaring – as someone once remarked, like hungry lions impatient for the arena.
 A few moments later, Manfred von Brauchitsch, red helmeted, brought a great, silver projectile snaking down the hill, and close behind, his teammate Rudolf Caracciola, then at the height of his great career.
 The two cars took the hairpin, von Brauchitsch almost sideways, and rocketed away out of sight with long plumes of rubber smoke trailing from their huge rear tyres, in a deafening crash of sound.

 The startled Pressmen gazed at each other, awe-struck.

 "Strewth," gasped one of them, "so that's what they're like!"

 That was what they were like.

+These were the fabulous machines which could top 190 m.p.h. on the long straights at Rheims and Spa and Pescara and which, on the twists and turns of the mountainous Nurburgring, scrubbed the tread from the tyres in 80 miles.
+On the starting line they weighed just over a ton, 75-gallon tanks filled to the brim to be emptied at the rate o 3 to 4 miles per gallon.